magefan/magento-2-dynamic-categories/README.md

 </p>

 ### Dynamic Category Product Preview
-In order to make sure only those products you want will be added to the corresponding category Magento 2 Automatic Category extension offers you to preview products that will be generated according to the conditions.
+In order to make sure only those products you want will be added to the corresponding category Magento 2 Dynamic Category extension offers you to preview products that will be generated according to the conditions.
 It’s very convenient and allows you to make sure you don’t miss any product or change the conditions if needed before generating products.

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-dynamic-category-rule-preview_2.webp">
 </p>

 ### Dynamic Product Attributes
 Magento 2 Dynamic Category extension generates the dynamic category product attributes for every single product on your website regardless if it is added to the dynamic category or not.
-Availability of such attributes allows you to use it for different purposes, like cart price rules, sorting or catalog price rules, etc.
+The availability of such attributes allows you to use it for different purposes, like cart price rules, sorting or catalog price rules, etc.

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-dynamic-category-rules-attributes_1.webp">
 </p>

 ### Catalog Price Rules
 Sales is something people are driven by.
-Creating sale categories is easier with Magento 2 Dynamic Categories extension since it allows you to add products to the Sale category based on Is-on-Sale product attribute.
+Creating sale categories is easier with Magento 2 Dynamic Categories extension since it allows you to add products to the Sale category based on the Is-on-Sale product attribute.
 Besides you can use the Cart Price Rules to generate the sale products.

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-catalog-price-rules.webp">